Meta Pixel How to Sell a Coin Collection - 2024 Guide

 Some places might try to pressure you into selling the collection, do not let them.
 If you feel this happening then chances are you have something valuable and should take your collection to get a second opinion.

-To help avoid feeling pressured, make sure anywhere you go for a coin appraisal is certified by Professional Coin Grading Service or a like coin grading company.
+To help avoid feeling pressured, make sure anywhere you go for a coin appraisal is certified by a professional coin appraiser or a coin grading company.
 And do not sell your collection for less than it is worth.

 Guide graphic illustrating four primary venues for selling coin collections